 Speaker:underpinnings of obesity, showing that it's not

-Speaker:just about eating less or exercising more, it's
+Speaker:just about eating less or exercising more.
+It's

-Speaker:about addressing the in
+Speaker:about addressing the complex systems in our

-Speaker:our bodies and brains that drive food
+Speaker:bodies and brains that drive food

 Speaker:intake.
 For many,

-Speaker:GLP1s are creating a, uh, window of
+Speaker:GLP1s are creating a, ah, window of

 Speaker:opportunity.
 People who once felt powerless